Louisiana State University: Notable alumni

 LSU athletes have gone on to achieve prominence in their respective sports.
 "Pistol" Pete Maravich played basketball for LSU and was a three-time consensus first-team All-American and 1970 National 'Player of the Year'.
-Shaquille O'Neal ("Shaq") also played basketball for LSU and received many honors, including being named twice as a first-team Men's Basketball All-American and twice as the SEC Player Of The Year.
+Shaquille O'Neal ("Shaq") also played basketball for LSU and received many honors, including being named twice as a first-team Men's Basketball All-American and twice as the SEC Player of the Year.
 Billy Cannon played Halfback for LSU and was the first LSU player to win the Heisman Trophy (in 1959), the second being Joe Burrow (in 2019).
 Cannon was inducted into the College Football Hall of Fame in 2009.
 JaMarcus Russell, Oakland Raiders quarterback number 1 draft pick of 2007.
 Professional golfer Johnny Pott, five-time winner on the PGA Tour, was a member of the 1955 NCAA winning golf team.
 Teammates Alex Bregman and Aaron Nola were both 2018 Major League Baseball All-Stars.

 LSU alumni have also been active on both the national and international stage in the fields of politics, academia, and the arts.
-Such notables include James Carville, who was the senior political adviser to Bill Clinton, and Donna Brazile, the campaign manager of the 2000 presidential campaign of Vice-president Al Gore.
+Such notables include Mike Johnson, who has served as Speaker of the United States House of Representatives since October 2023.
+James Carville, who was the senior political adviser to Bill Clinton, and Donna Brazile, the campaign manager of the 2000 presidential campaign of Vice President Al Gore, both earned bachelor's degrees.
 Hubert Humphrey, the 38th vice president of the United States, earned a master's degree in political science before becoming the junior United States senator from Minnesota.
 Linda Thomas-Greenfield, a United States ambassador to the United Nations appointed by President Joe Biden in 2021, earned a BA in 1974.
-Randy Moffett, president of the University of Louisiana System (ULS) and former president of Southeastern Louisiana University received his Ed.D. from Louisiana State University in 1980.
+Randy Moffett, president of the University of Louisiana System and former president of Southeastern Louisiana University, received his Ed.D. from LSU in 1980.
 Academy Award-winning actress Joanne Woodward majored in drama during her enrollment at LSU.
 Author and screenwriter Nic Pizzolatto, creator of True Detective, graduated from LSU with a BA English & Philosophy.
-Another writer that graduated from LSU was Marcelo Ramos Motta, a noted author on the subject of Thelema.
+Singer-songwriter, Addison Rae, known for her single Diet Pepsi and collaborations with Charli XCX, also attended the University before moving to Los Angeles after her sophomore year.
+Queer romance author Casey McQuiston, best known for their best selling novel Red, White & Royal Blue, graduated from LSU with a degree in journalism.
+Another writer who graduated from LSU was Marcelo Ramos Motta, a noted author on the subject of Thelema.
 The rock band Better Than Ezra also are LSU graduates.